aaren/lab_turbulence/notebooks/nan_filling.md

 TODO on Tuesday:

 - Is single core version of `interpolate_region` faster?
+No.

 - Write into main code, use separate file if necessary.

 - Re-process a load of runs.
 - Clean up this notebook into descriptive method.